 The truth is, if you’re alive, you are not safe.
 If you’re not alive, an inanimate object, you’re only safe if you’re not interacting with other objects or natural phenomena like gravity or weather.
 Even a brick, lying on the floor minding its own business is not safe if it starts to interact.
 The number of bricks and other heavy shit that has fallen off stuff and killed people while someone is busy building the roof, you wouldn’t believe.
 In the Architectural business we used to be pretty good at bumping off builders while building stuff: mostly with those inanimate things, sometimes because there’s a bloody idiot on site and sometimes because well, never sleep with a fellow roofer’s other half.

 Now we’ve got Alf and Shifty, the hard hatted yellow vested House Elves with the stripy tape and a clipboard listing how much of everything is where and when.
 But again, most of the safety stuff is passive.
-We now have to design lots of safety features in to buildings like emergency lighting, sprinklers and fire exists to name the obvious stuff.
+We now have to design lots of safety features in to buildings like emergency lighting, sprinklers and fire exits to name the obvious stuff.
 But what you may not be so familiar with, is that now we also have to design safety into the methods of building.
 In the most sophisticated designs the scaffolding required to build safely, is absorbed into the structure itself as the building reaches its liminal threshold.

 It took 100 years for Architecture to relearn something forgotten.
 The most powerful tool for protecting the people is the people themselves: well trained, experienced, working in small teams and viscerally and consciously aware of the harm all around them.
 Some experienced practitioners even think they have a sixth sense for this sort of thing and Gary Klein’s classic Sources of Power is well worth a read.
 I’d go even further and suggest that clinicians do develop a sophisticated sense of Anticipatory Awareness (a phrase coined by Klein).
 My mother, an old school Nurse, called it her Radar and “once it’s on, you can’t turn it off”.
 She walks behind people in the supermarket, spotting the ones who shouldn’t bother with a big shop.